The Kenny Mile

 Seamon Whiteside + Associates will be conducting a campaign to raise money for this trail in honor of Kenny.

-In the Spring of 2017, the East Cooper Land Trust had the opportunity to facilitate a public/private/nonprofit partnership that would enable a critical segment of the trail to be built.
-Mount Pleasant Waterworks was upgrading a sewer line off Highway 17 on a 0.7-mile section in front of Oakland Shopping Center as part of their Capital Improvement Plan.
-This created a cleared route to create a family-friendly trail between Highway 17 and the Oakland Shopping Center, the KOA Campground, and the new Lowes.
+In the Spring of 2017, the East Cooper Land Trust had the opportunity to facilitate a public/private/nonprofit partnership that would enable a critical segment of the East Cooper Trail to be built.
+Mount Pleasant Waterworks upgraded a sewer line off Highway 17 through a section of forested buffer in front of Oakland Shopping Center as part of their Capital Improvement Plan.
+This created a cleared route and opened the opportunity of a family-friendly trail between Highway 17 and the Oakland Shopping Center, the KOA Campground, and the new Lowes store.
 Mount Pleasant Waterworks agreed to contribute $150,000 towards the construction of the trail segment.
-Seamon Whiteside + Associates has offered to partner with East Cooper Land Trust to facilitate the construction of a 1.1-mile section in honor of Kenny Seamon, “The Kenny Mile.”
+Seamon Whiteside + Associates has offered to partner with East Cooper Land Trust to facilitate the construction of a 1.13-mile segment in honor of Kenny Seamon, “The Kenny Mile.”

-The result would be the completion of a very important segment of a trail that would increase the quality of life of our citizens by providing a place for family activities, exercise, non-motorized transportation, and access to nature.
+The result will be the completion of a very important segment of a trail that will increase the quality of life of our citizens by providing a place for family activities, exercise, non-motorized transportation and access to nature.